kerryrodden/tiny-tfidf/README.md

 I am open to adding either if there's a tiny way to do it!

-This is an ES6 module and is intended for use in the browser, rather than with Node.js ([more background](https://github.com/nodejs/modules/blob/master/doc/announcement.md#es-module-code-in-packages))

 ## Usage

 Note: I'm still actively developing this code (and documentation), and the API is likely to change/evolve up until version 1.0.